-Figure 2: Effect of increasing x on \bar{a}R^j , \underline{a}R^j and \underline{b}R^j .
-Panel A depicts the case when the incumbent issues voting shares to fund new investments.
-Panel B depicts the case when the incumbent issues non-voting shares to fund new investments.
+Figure 5: The effect of increasing x on \bar{a}R^j , \underline{a}R^j and \underline{b}R^j .
+Panel A depicts the case when the incumbent issues voting shares to fund the firm?s new investment.
+Panel B depicts the case when the incumbent issues non-voting shares to fund the firm?s new investment.
 In both cases, arrows show the direction of movement of the upper bound, \bar{a}R^j , and lower bound \underline{a}R^j , as x, increases.
-In panel A, as x increases region II shrinks implying that private benefit plays a relatively lesser role in the control contest when investments are finance using voting shares.
-In panel B, as x increases region II expands implying that private benefit plays a more important role in the control contest when investments are finance using non-voting shares.
+In panel A, as x increases region II shrinks, implying that the private benefit plays a relatively lesser role in the control contest when the firm?s investment is finance using voting shares.
+In panel B, as x increases region II expands, implying that private benefit plays a more important role in the control contest when the firm?s investment is finance using non-voting shares.

-incumbent retains control for sure, expands too.
-Thus, the net effect of increasing x on probability of incumbent retaining control, φ^j depends on incumbent's public and private qualities relative to the average public and private qualities of a potential rival.
+The effect of increasing investment, x, on the likelihood of incumbent's retaining control is not unambiguous: Region I, where the incumbent loses control for certain, expands.
+But Region III, where the incumbent retains control for sure, expands too.
+Thus, the net effect of increasing x on the probability of the incumbent retaining control, φ^j depends on the incumbent's public and private qualities relative to the average public and private qualities of a potential rival.

-3.4 Probability of Control
+4.4 Probability of Control